Skip to main content

 Why I Turned a Steam Deck into a 3D Printer Console

-An award-winning OpenAI Open Model Hackathon project: gpt-oss models running offline on a Steam Deck, voice control through Vosk, STL viewing in OpenGL, and OctoPi for the actual printing.
+Winner of the OpenAI Open Model Hackathon, out of 8,652 participants: gpt-oss models running offline on a Steam Deck, voice control through Vosk, STL viewing in OpenGL, and OctoPi for the actual printing.
 From 'print me a hook for my desk' to a hook on the build plate.

 Steam Deckgpt-ossVoice3D PrintingAward